nxp-imx/nxp-afe/README.md

 ### Audio chain using ALSA
 Before we can provide clean microphone signal to the audio assistant, we need to filter out the microphone signals with the use of playback (reference signal).
-This has following consequences:
+This has the following consequences:
 - we need to read captured samples
 - we need to modify the chain in a way, that we can read out playback samples before they are being played
-- we need to write the filtered microphone signal somewhere so the applications can have access to it
+- we need to write the filtered microphone signal somewhere, so the applications can have access to it

 ALSA provides a solution to the above points using ALSA loopback virtual device(s).
-This device allows to read back written values.
-So we configure the chain in a way, that all applications playing audio will write into this device so we can read the playback samples for further use.
+This device allows us to read back written values.
+So we configure the chain in a way, that all applications playing audio will write into this device, so we can read the playback samples for further use.
 For the capture stream, we need to define the devices in such a way, that the applications will read out from this loopback device while we will write the filtered samples into this device.
 Picture below provides a more detailed insight into the loopback configuration.